بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 Biography

-If we display the perfections of the morality of Islam and the haqiqahs of îmân with our actions, followers of other religions will certainly enter Islam in communities, rather some of the continents and states of the globe of the earth even will seek refuge in Islam.
+If we display the perfections of the morality of Islam and the haqiqahs of îmân with our actions, followers of other religions will certainly enter Islam in communities.
+Rather, some of the continents and states of the globe of the earth will even seek refuge in Islam.

 The Damascus Sermon (24)